Scripting and Extending Wing

-Wing IDE provides an API that can be used to extend and enhance the IDE's functionality with scripts written in Python.
+Wing Pro and Wing Personal provide an API that can be used to extend and enhance the IDE's functionality with scripts written in Python.

 Errors encountered while loading or executing scripts are displayed in the Scripts channel of the Messages tool.